 Editor’s note: Looking for the right PEO for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-How PEOs help companies offer the best benefits
+How PEOs offer the best benefits

-PEOs help employees understand their benefits
+How PEOs help employees understand their benefits

 “Employees no longer need to turn to overworked HR departments to get a comprehensive understanding of what they’re signing up for,” said Gary Stevens, front-end developer and founder of Hosting Canada.
 “Instead, any questions employees may have can be turned directly to the PEO.
 Since one of their main functions is finding the best plans available, employees no longer need to worry that they’re making a mistake during their yearly enrollment.”

-Other HR benefits of using a PEO
+Other HR benefits PEOs offer

-- It reduces a company’s employee-related liability.
+- It reduces your company’s employee-related liability.

-- A PEO can provide an HRIS, or human resource information system, to help small businesses manage their employees.
+- A PEO can provide an HRIS – or human resource information system – to help small businesses manage their employees.

-An additional advantage of having your health insurance sponsored by a PEO is that the PEO is responsible for compliance related to administering health insurance plans, according to Michael Roloson, founder of PEO Focus.
+An additional advantage of having your health insurance sponsored by a PEO is that the PEO is responsible for compliance related to administering health insurance plans, according to Michael Roloson, director of PEO Focus.

 “Most PEOs will offer access to master health plans or association health plans that allow for more cost consistency and predictability when it comes to health insurance costs and renewals each year,” Roloson said.
 “Other perks include offering multiple health insurance plan options, tiering employer contributions by employee responsibility or tenure, and coupling options with access to FSA and HSA plans without incurring additional costs or administrative burden.”

-PEOs assume fiduciary liability and sign all necessary compliance forms, which can shield your company from potential legal issues associated with employee retirement plans.
+PEOs also assume fiduciary liability and sign all necessary compliance forms, which can shield your company from potential legal issues associated with employee retirement plans.

 How does working with a PEO affect employee child care leave benefits?

-Under the Family and Medical Leave Act, eligible employees can take unpaid, job-protected leave for family and medical reasons with continuation of group health insurance.
+Under the Family and Medical Leave Act, eligible employees can take unpaid, job-protected leave for family and medical reasons with the continuation of group health insurance.
 Being a federal law, this is not to be confused with specified state laws or requirements regarding parental leave.

 A PEO can administer your payroll, pay payroll taxes, maintain workers’ compensation insurance and manage the regular compensation of your employees.

-- PEOs help reduce your risk of liability.
+- PEOs reduce your risk of liability.
 A PEO gives you access to licensed HR professionals and attorneys who can help you lower your employment-related risks.